4simple/Doraemon/README.md

 Doraemon
 ========

-A module and http API managment tool
+A module and http API mock tool